Eeny Meeny Miney Mo Foundation

 (Director)

-Mandy Matthewson is a clinical psychologist and senior lecturer in clinical psychology at the University of Tasmania (UTAS).
+Dr Mandy Matthewson is a clinical psychologist and senior lecturer in clinical psychology at the University of Tasmania (UTAS).
 Dr Matthewson is the lead researcher in the Family and Interpersonal Relationship Research Lab at UTAS and she is a senior clinical psychologist in private practice.
-Her work focuses on the fields of family relationships, family violence and parental alienation.
+Her work focuses on the fields of family relationships, family violence and alienation.
 She is co-author of the highly acclaimed book Understanding and Managing Parental Alienation: A Guide to Assessment and Intervention.
-She has also published extensively on the topic of parental alienation in well respected peer review journals.
+She has also published extensively on the topic of parental alienating behaviours, and the devastating harm they cause, in well respected peer review journals.
 She was past Chair of the Parental Alienation Study Group Research Committee and is editor-in-chief or Parental Alienation International.

 Ms Fiona Blane